Jump to ↓

 Compare call center software from top providers

-What is Call Routing?
+What Is Call Routing?

 • Current or predicted call volumes

-• Agent schedules and business hours
+• Agent availability, schedules, and business hours

 • AI-powered algorithms